 - Have been forced to have intercourse or engage in sexual activity against your will

-No good screening test exists for herpes, a viral infection that can be transmitted even when a person doesn't have symptoms.
-Your doctor may take a tissue scraping or culture of blisters or early ulcers, if you have them, for examination in a laboratory.
+No good screening test exists for herpes — a viral infection.
+Most people with herpes infection never have any symptoms but can still transmit the virus to others.
+Your doctor may take a tissue scraping or culture of blisters or early ulcers, if you have them, to be examined in a lab.
 But a negative test doesn't rule out herpes as a cause for genital ulcerations.

 Type 2 is the virus that causes genital sores more often.
 Still, the results may not be totally clear, depending on the sensitivity of the test and the stage of the infection.
 False-positive and false-negative results are possible.